HacktivistRO/HostileSubBruteForcer/README.md

 # HostileSubBruteForcer
-Agenda: Bruteforce subdomains for subdomains takeover and enumerate the service pointing to
+Agenda: Bruteforce subdomains for subdomains takeover and enumerate the service pointing to.

-Inspired by:

 The original script [@Nahamsec/HostileSubBruteForcer](https://github.com/nahamsec/HostileSubBruteforcer) had only five services to check for.
 I added twenty-one more services that can be tested!